11th Hour (TV series)

-11th Hour is an Indian Telugu-language crime thriller web series created by Introupe Online for aha, directed by Praveen Sattaru, starring Tamannaah in the lead role.
+11th Hour is an Indian Telugu-language crime thriller television series created by Introupe Online for aha, directed by Praveen Sattaru, starring Tamannaah Bhatia in the lead role.
 The series is based on Upendra Namburi's book 8 Hours, in which the protagonist Aratrika Reddy (Tamannaah) faces a multi-layered high-stakes boardroom challenge that unfolds in a single night.